satya164/satya164.github.io/src/posts/001-automated-release-on-github-actions.md

 ## Step 3

 Create a GitHub personal access token with the `repo` scope.
-You can create one [here](https://github.com/settings/tokens/new?scopes=repo&description=release-it).
+You can create one [under **Developer settings** in your profile settings](https://github.com/settings/tokens/new?scopes=repo&description=release-it).

 Then the token needs to be added as a secret in the GitHub repository: